saturneric/GpgFrontend-Manual/src/content/docs/guides/generate-key.md

   years, or _Non Expired_).
 - **Combination**:
   - **Primary Key Only**
-  - **Primary Key with Subkey** — useful when separating signing and encryption functions.
+  - **Primary Key with Subkey**: Useful when separating signing and encryption functions.

 > Recommended for users who prefer a faster and more guided setup process.